Wild Work Days

 What is provided in terms of first aid?

-All team leaders leading your sessions are first aid trained and will carry a first aid kit and defib machine adequate to the size of the group.
+All reserve officers leading your sessions are first aid trained and will carry a first aid kit adequate to the size of the group.

 If we cancel the Wild Work Day

 Wild Work Days are very occasionally cancelled, normally due to extreme weather or unforeseen site management issues.
-If this is the case you will be notified as soon as possible before the day and we will suggest a date to reschedule.
+If this is the case you will be notified as soon as possible before the day and we will either offer you a suitable alternative if possible, or another date to reschedule.

 Booking Details